Politics of Azerbaijan

 Judicial branch

 Judicial power is administered by the Constitutional Court, the Supreme Court, the courts of appeal, ordinary and specialised courts.
 The judicial system and legal proceedings are determined by law, and the establishment of extraordinary courts is prohibited.
 The Supreme Court of Azerbaijan is a supreme judicial body on civil, criminal and other cases related to the execution of general and specialized courts.
 The Constitutional Court of Azerbaijan is the supreme body of constitutional justice on the matters attributed to its jurisdiction by the Constitution, with authority to interpret and apply the Constitution of Azerbaijan.
 The Constitutional Court consists of nine judges appointed for a non-renewable 15-year term.
 Judges of Constitutional Court of the Republic of Azerbaijan are appointed by Milli Majlis (National Assembly) of the Republic of Azerbaijan on recommendation by the President of the Republic of Azerbaijan.
-Any person may appeal before it for the restoration of his/her infringed rights and freedoms.
+Any person may appeal before it for the restoration of their infringed rights and freedoms.
 The 2003 Law on the Constitutional Court defines the Court's activities, as well as the status and duties of its judges.
 The Court's decisions are published and their execution is mandatory.[13]

 Nakhchivan Autonomous Republic